 - Shaking and tremors

 When someone suffers a serious Zoloft overdose, they may faint or experience delirium and hallucinations.
 The overdose could also damage a person’s heart and pancreas.
 Furthermore, a Zoloft overdose can become serotonin syndrome.
 Serotonin syndrome is the body’s reaction to an excess of serotonin.
-The syndrome is rare, but when it does occur, it usually begins within one day of taking too much of an SSRI.
-Serotonin syndrome is a medical emergency which causes heightened body temperatures, fever, shivering, muscle tightness, confusion, and potentially lethal seizures.
+The syndrome is rare, but when it does occur it usually begins within one day of taking too much of an SSRI.
+Serotonin syndrome is a medical emergency that causes fever, shivering, muscle tightness, confusion, and potentially lethal seizures.

 If you or someone you know has a problem with Zoloft dependence or addiction, today could be the day to start making a difference.
-Please contact a dedicated treatment professional today to learn more about rehab centers which could help you or your loved one detox from Zoloft and recover from dependence on SSRIs.
+Contact a treatment provider today to learn more about treatment options.